11 Questions to Ask Yourself Before You Sell Your Home

 What is the condition of your home?

 Is your home move in-ready, or is it more of a fixer upper?
 Depending on how recently you have updated your space, it could be worth sprucing it up before you put it on the market.
 Doing so could lead to two things, according to Bolger—getting an offer more quickly, and adding value to your property.
 Either way, modernizing your home will make it more appealing to new buyers—and could land some extra money in your pocket.
-Try these decorating tricks to increase the value of your home.

 Should you leave anything behind?